 Takeaways

 A suppression list is non-negotiable to manage your email marketing campaign's performance.
-Don't lure into the quantity of your email list if most of them are inactive, invalid, or wrong email addresses.
+Don't lure into the quantity of your email list if most are inactive, invalid, or wrong email addresses.
 It will do more harm to your email marketing campaigns than good.